MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-cloud-settings.md

 ## Setting up for multicloud support

 Compliance Manager integrates with [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) to provide multicloud support.
-Organizations must have a subscription to Microsoft Azure and then enable Defender for Cloud so that Compliance Manager can receive the necessary signals to monitor your cloud services.
-Once you have Defender for Cloud, you need to assign the relevant industry and regulatory standards to your subscription.
+Organizations must have at least one subscription within Microsoft Azure and then enable Defender for Cloud so that Compliance Manager can receive the necessary signals to monitor your cloud services.
+Once you have Defender for Cloud, you need to assign the relevant industry and regulatory standards to your subscriptions.

 Depending on what your organization has already set up, jump to the section below that aligns to your situation in order to get started:

-- **You don't have Azure**: [Get an Azure subscription](#get-an-azure-subscription)
+- **You don't have Azure**: [Activate Azure and create a subscription](#activate-azure-and-create-a-subscription)
 - **You have Azure but don't have Defender for Cloud**: [Enable Defender for Cloud on your Azure subscription](#enable-defender-for-cloud)
 - **You have Defender for Cloud but haven't assigned standards**: [Assign standards to your cloud service subscriptions](#add-standards-to-your-subscriptions)